 - No Indoor Voice: "HEEEEY GRANDMA!!!
 I BROTCHA A LIL' BUNNY RABBIT!
 TA HAVE!!"''

 - O.O.C.
 Is Serious Business: Bugs was still in his more heckler-like persona at this point in his filmography, but to switch the Wolf with Red, an innocent but annoying character who never directly threatened or disrespected him, is extremely rare for him to do (Buckaroo Bugs being a similar example), and would be downright unthinkable in his later characterizations.

 - Road-Sign Reversal: The wolf sends Red on the long way to Grandma's house.

 - Rump Roast: Bugs pokes the Wolf in the butt with a hot coal from the fireplace, and as he jumps up in pain, Bugs lays down a whole shovelful of them underneath him.
 The Wolf manages to do a split between two chairs to avoid the coals, so Bugs starts piling up stuff on top of him to weigh him down.
 Then Red interrupts him again, so Bugs decides to have her switch places with the Wolf for the final scene.

 - Running Gag: Red interrupting Bugs and the wolf.

 - The Runt at the End: The wolf finds a bunch of other wolves in Grandma's bed and tells them to beat it.
-After he lies down he feels something stirring and finds a small wolf left over.
+After he lies down he feels something stirring, a small wolf left behind comes out and leaves.

 - Verbal Tic: Red ends a lot of her lines with the exclamation "Ta' Have!", just another thing that makes her so very irritating.

-- Wartime Cartoon: Red's grandmother working at an aircraft factory.
+- Wartime Cartoon: Red's grandmother is apparently working at a Lockheed aircraft factory.